 When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.

-This might be as simple as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s a good idea to speak with a local professional.
+This will sometimes be as easy as the breaker being shut off, but it can also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.